A global log for medical AI: A record captures each model invocation

-\mlitemartifacts \textsf{\artifacts{Internal artifacts.}} Computational artifacts generated during inference, intended for technical audiences such as researchers and MLOps teams.
-This field can include reasoning traces, such as chain-of-thought \autocite{wei_chain--thought_2022}, tree-of-thought \autocite{yao_tree_2023}, or graph-of-thought prompting paths \autocite{besta_graph_2024}; external context retrieved during retrieval-augmented generation \autocite{ng_rag_2024}; agent interaction traces, such as iterative hypothesis testing or round-table discussions among AI agents \autocite{gao_empowering_2024, chen_reconcile_2024}; uncertainty estimates, such as confidence scores, prediction intervals, generation quality metrics, or entropy-based measures; interpretability artifacts, including attribution maps, feature-importance scores, or saliency maps \autocite{degrave_ai_2021, saraswat_explainable_2022}.
-To accommodate adaptive models that update continuously or episodically – including self-evolving models or agents \autocite{gao_survey_2025} with Bayesian updating, persistent memory \autocite{li_memos_2025}, lifelong learning \autocite{zheng_lifelong_2025}, or dynamic routing or reconfiguration \autocite{guo_dynamic_2025} – relevant model states or memory snapshots can also be logged in this field.
-These records allow retrospective reconstruction of the model's configuration at the moment of use with more granularity than the version identifier recorded in the Model instance field.
+\mlitemartifacts \textsf{\artifacts{Internal artifacts.}} Artifacts generated during inference for technical researchers and MLOps engineers.
+This field \linelabel{line:rfc-language-8} may include reasoning traces, such as chain-of-thought \autocite{wei_chain--thought_2022}, tree-of-thought \autocite{yao_tree_2023}, or graph-of-thought prompting paths \autocite{besta_graph_2024}; context retrieved during retrieval-augmented generation \autocite{ng_rag_2024}; agent interaction traces, such as iterative hypothesis testing or round-table discussions among AI agents \autocite{gao_empowering_2024, chen_reconcile_2024}; uncertainty estimates, such as confidence scores, prediction intervals, generation quality metrics, or entropy-based measures; and interpretability artifacts, including attribution maps, feature-importance scores, or saliency maps \autocite{degrave_ai_2021, saraswat_explainable_2022}.
+For models that update continuously or episodically, including self-evolving models or agents \autocite{gao_survey_2025} with Bayesian updating, persistent memory \autocite{li_memos_2025}, lifelong learning \autocite{zheng_lifelong_2025}, or dynamic routing or reconfiguration \autocite{guo_dynamic_2025}, this field may also record relevant model states or memory snapshots.
+These records allow retrospective reconstruction of the model configuration at the time of use with greater detail than using only the version identifier from the Model instance field.

-\mlitemoutputs \textsf{\outputs{Patient- or clinician-facing outputs.}} The outputs intended for human users, including: predictive outputs such as labels, risk scores, or forecasts, with associated confidence measures; generative outputs such as text, images, or videos; explanations or rationales distilled from internal artifacts; and recommendations generated by single or multi-agent systems.
-Any explainability or reasoning components presented to users should also be recorded in this field, as well as any triage levels or risk scores that determine if a \name record is flagged for human review.
+\mlitemoutputs \textsf{\outputs{Patient- or clinician-facing outputs.}} The outputs intended for human users: predictive outputs such as labels, risk scores, or forecasts, with associated confidence measures; generative outputs such as text, images, or videos; explanations, reasoning traces or rationales distilled from internal artifacts; and recommendations generated by single or multi-agent systems.
+Any triage levels or risk scores that determine whether a \name record is flagged for human review \linelabel{line:rfc-language-9} should also be recorded in this field.